EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/como-mejorar-el-rendimiento-de-una-aplicacion-hecha-en-django/index.en.md

 Even if you remembered to mark your fields as read_only, DRF serializers are not the fastest, you might want to check out [Serpy](https://serpy.readthedocs.io/en/latest/), [Marshmallow](https://marshmallow.readthedocs.io/en/stable/).
 The topic is quite broad, but stay with the idea that there is a major area of improvement in Django serializers.

-I leave you this article that explains [how some developers managed to reduce the time cost of serialization by 99%.](https://hakibenita.com/django-rest-framework-slow#?)
+Take a look at this article that explains [how some developers managed to reduce the time cost of serialization by 99%.](https://hakibenita.com/django-rest-framework-slow#?)

 ## Use pagination in your views